 Lone Working – Personal Safety Guidelines

-When lone working, it is essential that you follow a some basic principles to ensure that you stay safe.
-Door 84 will ensure to gather as much information of the background of Young People and build a relationship with the Young Person before any ‘Lone Working’ takes place.
+When lone working, it is essential that you follow some basic principles to ensure that all parties stay safe.
+Door 84 will ensure to gather as much information of the background of the participant and build a relationship with them before any ‘Lone Working’ takes place.

 Lone Working may take place;